AMERICA FIRST

 4. Rebuilding Trust and Unity

 By prioritizing citizens and strengthening vetting, the Levy addresses economic unfairness and security concerns, easing polarization.
 A workforce led by Americans who vote, engage, and believe in their country will strengthen our national identity.
 Public campaigns funded by the Levy will promote fairness, not division, bringing us together like generations past.
+Example: Stories of U.S. workers reclaiming their place in the economy will inspire trust and pride across communities.

 Addressing the Risks